angelinakumanova/focusx-backend/README.md

 - **User Service:** Handles user management and authentication (JWT).
 - **Goal Service:** Manages goals, tracking progress, and rewards.
 - **Session Service:** Manages Pomodoro timer sessions.
+- **Notification Service:** Sends notifications to users to keep them informed and engaged.

 ## ✨ **Features**
 - ⚙️ Microservices architecture bundled in one repo for ease of management